 The Gould Family Foundation is a private charitable foundation established by the writer, Lois Gould, on her death in 2002.
 The foundation has supported progressive social programs, environmental conservation, education, peace negotiations, and the arts in the Americas, Asia, the Middle East, and Africa.

-After graduating from Harvard in 1965, a round-the-world air ticket landed Schell in Vietnam, where a chance encounter with journalist Bernard Fall put him on a helicopter to witness firsthand the destruction of the Vietnamese village of Ben Suc by US troops and the forced removal of its inhabitants.
-A series of New Yorker articles and his book, The Village of Ben Suc, published when he was 24, gave America one of the first accounts of the senseless killing of Vietnamese civilians by American forces.
-Through his eloquent writing, he would become an important antiwar witness to the horrors of Washington’s Vietnam.
+Schell traveled to Vietnam after graduating from Harvard in 1965, where a chance encounter with journalist Bernard Fall put him on a helicopter to witness the destruction of the village of Ben Suc by US troops.
+A series of New Yorker articles and his book, The Village of Ben Suc, published when he was 24, became one of the first English-language accounts of the senseless killing of Vietnamese civilians by American forces.
+Through eloquent writing, he would become an important antiwar witness to the horrors of Washington’s Vietnam.

-For twenty years, Schell was a lead writer for the New Yorker, penning hundreds of Notes and Comments.
-There, he offered an ongoing passionate critique of American military intervention in Vietnam, described what he called “the inverted moral order” of President Richard Nixon’s White House, and documented the ways in which it threatened both the Constitution and freedom of the press.
+Schell became a lead writer at the New Yorker for two decades, penning hundreds of Notes and Comments.
+In addition to his anti-war work, he detailed “the inverted moral order” of President Richard Nixon’s White House, and documented its threats to the Constitution as well as freedom of the press.